R9295/me/README.md

 7. Suggestions:

    a. webpack rebundles <b>all</b> the bundles everytime there's a change in any <b>one</b> file,for this a fix is appreciated, but in the meantime, clean the folder every now and then to save disk space!

-   b. django-webpack-loader will give error messages in the template if the React.js build fails, if this is not verbose enough, check out the ``npm run watch`` server for more information.
+   b. django-webpack-loader will give error messages in the browser if the React.js build fails, if this is not verbose enough, check out the ``npm run watch`` server for more information.

 # GPL-3.0